 The SSA notes several examples of back conditions that can involve nerve compression:

 - herniated disc (technically known as herniated nucleus pulposis, or HNP)

 - vertebral fracture.

-There may be other back problems that lead to nerve root compression that the SSA didn’t list, but that the SSA would approve for disability benefits if the condition meets the requirements above.
+There may be other back problems that lead to nerve root compression that the SSA didn’t list; benefits can be awarded for nerve root compression caused by other conditions as well, if the condition meets the requirements above.

 Medical Evidence Required to Meet Listing 1.04A

 Unlike other spinal disorders, the SSA’s listing for nerve root compression does not technically require objective evidence of the condition, such as x-rays, MRIs, or CT scans.
 This means that a comprehensive spinal exam by an orthopedic doctor, including testing your reflexes, sensation, muscle strength (recorded over time), and range of motion, along with your subjective reports of pain and your doctor's estimate of your ability to walk, bend, squat and rise, might be able to suffice as evidence of disability -- in theory anyway.

 MRIs, X-Rays, CT scans, or myelography reports that show abnormalities of the spine would help a great deal in getting your back problems approved for disability.
 The SSA will also look at how often you have been to the doctor, and for how long, and what treatments you have tried (for example, pain medications, steroid injections, muscle relaxants, physical therapy, electronic stimulation).
 The effects, side effects, and efficacy of the treatments should be thoroughly documented by your doctor.

 Most Social Security claimants for nerve root compression problems don’t qualify under the above official SSA impairment listing for spinal disorders, because it is quite difficult to meet all of the requirements.
 If you also have a diagnosis of stenosis or arachnoiditis, you should add these to your claim, as you might be able to qualify for disability benefits under those listings as well.